 With the 6-3/4-inch rise and 10-inch tread depth built into the stringer, you won't need to worry about meeting code.
 Just be sure to buy one stringer for each side and another for the center.
 Since this is for the outdoors, you'll need pressure-treated ground contact rated wood.

 Treads are the steps, the horizontal part of the stairs that you step on.
-Two six-by-six boards installed next to each other form a tread.
-Since the true dimension of a nominal 6-inch-wide board is 5-1/2 inches, it’s perfect for the 10-inch depth built into the stringer.
+Two two-by-six boards installed next to each other form a tread.
+Since the true dimension of a nominal 6-inch-wide board is 5-1/2 inches, it’s perfect for the 10-inch depth built into the stringer with a 1-inch overhang.

 Equipment / Tools